ABOUT MAISON HUGO…

 Chef Hugo’s extensive experience with renowned chefs Paul Bocuse and Alain Ducasse influences the menu.
 Maison Hugo specializes in both traditional and modern French dishes to satisfy diners seeking French comfort foods as well as those seeking a more refined dining experience.
-Classic Brasserie dishes such as coq au vin, beef bourguignon or blanquette de veau will be featured while other more seasonal items will be showcased.
-The “budget friendly” seasonal menu will change every six to eight weeks, offering regular and new customers a mix of new and signature dishes at every visit.
-For the health- conscious guests, a wide variety of fresh salads and vegetarian dishes will be offered .
-Additionally as a family-friendly restaurant, Maison Hugo will offer a “peanut free” children’s menu beautifully designed by their daughter Ella-Rose.
+Classic French dishes such as Coq au Vin and Les Coquilles St. Jacques are featured while other more seasonal items are showcased.
+For the health- conscious guests, a wide variety of fresh salads and vegetarian dishes are offered on the menu for both lunch and dinner.

-Maison Hugo’s wine program will include an evolving list of world-class wines, at attainable price points, that reflects Chef Hugo’s longstanding relationships with winemakers, especially from the Provence and Rhone regions.
-While the majority of the wines will be French, the remaining wines will be sourced from some other great wine regions of the world such as Italy, Spain, Austria, New Zealand, California and Washington to name a few.
+Maison Hugo’s wine program includes an evolving list of world-class wines, at attainable price points, that reflects Chef Hugo’s longstanding relationships with winemakers, especially from the Provence and Rhone regions.
+While the majority of the wines are French, the remaining wines are sourced from some other great wine regions of the world such as Italy, Spain, Austria, California and Washington to name a few.

 From the food to the wine to the décor, Maison Hugo is a personal expression and long held dream for Chef Hugo and Michelle.
-Exuding a joie de vivre, Maison Hugo is a visual distillation of a modern brasserie and family dining room.
-The main dining room exudes the warmth and familiarity of a traditional French brasserie with its red banquettes and brass railings while the natural wood furnishings signal a more modern and elegant feel.
+Exuding a “joie de vivre”, Maison Hugo is a visual distillation of a modern brasserie and family dining room.
+The main dining room exudes the warmth and familiarity of a traditional French brasserie with its red banquettes and brass railings while the Skylight Room’s shades of grey and natural wood furnishings signal a more modern and elegant feel.

 “Maison Hugo—a young chef and friend, Florian Hugo, worked in nice bistros and brasseries across NYC before opening his own restaurant on the Upper East Side.
 He’s a talented chef who makes great contemporary French bistro food.
 It’s a few blocks away from my place, so I like to go there on impromptu nights.”—Daniel Boulud of Daniel [Continue Reading]